pldiiw/1arc/doc/cli.md

    memory.
 This is a mandatory subparameter.
  * `cycle [amount]` - You can choose how many cycles you want to run before terminating the command.
 For instance, `cycle 5` runs 5 cycles before dumping the engine state.
-If not value are passed, it defaults to 1.
+If an amount of `-1` is given, it will run until it reaches the end of the engine's memory.
+If no value are passed, it defaults to 1.
  * `display` does not have any subparameter.
  * `input <key>` - Along with `input`, we have to give the key we want to simulate the pressure.
 It can be given in lowercase or uppercase.
 The